C# 8: Nullable Reference Types

 #Flow attributes: DoesNotReturn / DoesNotReturnIf

-Flow attributes allow to indicate the compiler that no nullable analysis needs to happen after that point, since that code would be unreachable.
-Here's how to use these attributes and how they affect the nullable analysis.
+Flow attributes tell the compiler that no nullable analysis is needed after a certain point, because the code that follows is unreachable.
+Here is how to use these attributes and how they affect nullable analysis.

 C#